Jonarzz/DotaResponsesRedditBot/README.md

 ## Changelog:

 ##### 3.0:
-Major revamp for the bot
+Major revamp for the bot.
 Things that are new:
 * Revamped parsing of responses from wiki (now directly from the sources).
+* Revamped parsing flair css and image directories from subreddit css.
 * Support sqlite, MySQL and PostgreSQL dbs via Pony-ORM.
-* Added caching for comment ids.
+* Added caching for comment ids (redis, db and in memory/file based).
 * Better parsing for comments.
-* Reply to quoted text.
+* Now bot can reply to quoted text in comments.
+* Updated excluded responses.

 ##### 2.7:
 * Now hero portraits (flairs) are added before the response